About The Butler Society

 Establish in Kilkenny and wherever Butlers gather, a spirit of friendliness, family lore and reunion, during which, for a few days, the ties of blood and family tradition count more than the national and political differences, which inevitably divide us.

-Members, who come from more than 15 countries, are connected online via the website, through the semi-annual soft cover Journal of the Butler Society as well as the more frequent newsletter.
-We preserve the family's manuscripts, records and traditions through stewardship of those manuscripts owned by the society as well as sharing knowledge and encouraging original research.
+Members, who come from more than 15 countries, are connected online via the website, through the triennial soft cover Journal of the Butler Society as well as the more frequent newsletter.
+We preserve the family’s manuscripts, records and traditions through stewardship of those manuscripts owned by the society as well as sharing knowledge and encouraging original research.
 We unite members through meetings in countries ranging from Germany to Australia as well as the pillar of the society, the Butler Rally held in Kilkenny every three years.

 Membership is open to anyone.
 Those with an interest in the family history or genealogy of any family of the name Butler will be particularly well served.